Weird Architecture: Some of the World's Most Unique Buildings

 Posted by Best Access Doors on 21st Oct 2020

-It is undeniable that this world already has many masterpieces and architectural structures that are non-traditional.
-People can now see several peculiar things, including weird and unusual restaurants, strange, unique temples, and odd museums.
-Many architects have already created countless incredible buildings in the world known for having far-out shapes, awesome designs, and unique styles.
+It is undeniable that this world already has many masterpieces and non-traditional architectural structures.
+People can now see several peculiar things, including unusual restaurants, unique temples, and odd museums.
+Many architects have already created countless incredible buildings around the world, known for their far-out shapes, awesome designs, and unique styles.

 Time after time, we can see significant changes in the concept of architecture around the world.
-Although some of them seem very strange to look at, what we don't know is some of them may have been built mainly to thrive in different weather conditions, or aimed at targeting some business goals, and many other significant reasons.
-Best Access Doors has compiled some of the most remarkable and unique buildings in the world that you'll love to visit.
+Although some of them seem very strange to look at, we don't know whether some were built mainly to thrive in different weather conditions, to target specific business goals, or for many other significant reasons.
+Best Access Doors has compiled a list of some of the most remarkable and unique buildings in the world that you'll love to visit.

 1. The Dubai Frame, Dubai, United Arab Emirates

-If you want to see the world's most significant picture frame, you should see The Dubai Frame.
-This structure is 150m tall by 105m broad and was conceived by Fernando Donis, who felt that it would be more fitting to frame Dubai's existing monuments to emphasize the city's past, present, and future.
+If you want to see the world's largest picture frame, visit The Dubai Frame.
+This structure is 150m tall and 105m wide and was conceived by Fernando Donis, who felt it would be more fitting to frame Dubai's existing monuments to emphasize the city's past, present, and future.
 However, there's controversy surrounding this landmark.
-Although the Government of Dubai chose Donis' design as the winner, he said he would have constructed it even if he did not receive a contract or any compensation.
+Although the Government of Dubai chose Donis' design as the winner, he said he would have built it even without a contract or any compensation.

 2. Atomium, Brussels, Belgium

 Engineer Andre Waterkeyn designed and built the atom-inspired "Atomium", for the 1958 Brussels World Fair and architects Andre and Jean Polak.
 This building was chosen to depict the Atomic Age's enthusiasm and features nine connected stainless steel-clad spheres.
 Six of these spheres are accessible to the public.
-This building is also an engineering feat that contains the fastest elevator (5m/s).
+This building is also an engineering feat, housing the fastest elevator (5 m/s).
 Now, this building serves as a museum.

 3. Nativity of the Giraffe, Paris, France